Aurimas-N/Cyclist-Bike-share-Analysis/README.md

 Recommendations to convert casual riders into members, after analyzing differences:

-* **Benefits for Electric Bikes Users** - Casual users have a high demand on electric bikes compared to members, offering free ride minutes for new members who frequently rent electric bikes.
+* **Benefits for Electric Bikes and Electric Scooters Users** - Cyclistic could introduce incentives such as free ride minutes for new members who rent electric bikes and electric scooters.
+This strategy may encourage more casual riders to convert to membership while also promoting the use of electric bikes and electric scooters.
 * **Membership Options** - Creating additional membership models - half year, three months or month it would encourage weekends or summer riders to become habitual users.
 * **Personalized Promotions** - After a casual user completes five rides, offer them 50% discount for first month of annual membership.
 * **Exclusive Access At High Demand Locations** - Offer members priority access to popular pick-up stations during peak times.